Common Questions and Issues

 thinking_sphinx:reindex task instead of the normal

 thinking_sphinx:index task - as the latter will always regenerate the

 Running multiple instances of Sphinx on one machine

-config/thinking_sphinx.yml file - just add a setting for the port for the specific environment using the mysql41 setting (or port for pre-v3):
+config/sphinx.yml file - just add a setting for the port for the

 Other options are documented on the Advanced Sphinx Configuration page.

 To retrieve the weights/rankings of each search result, you can

 enumerate through your matches using